suffolklibraries/lgc/content/collections/events/walks-thomas-wolsey-1.md

     content:
       -
         type: text
-        text: 'Take a look at some of the notable people connected to Ipswich - some who helped shape the town and left an indelible mark.'
+        text: "Ipswich has a long history of inns, taverns and breweries. \_This walk looks at some of oldest establishments and some of the stories attached to them."
   -
     type: paragraph
     content: